spring-projects/spring-ai/models/spring-ai-bedrock/README_TITAN_CHAT.md

 ## 1.2 BedrockTitanChatClient

-[BedrockTitanChatClient](./src/main/java/org/springframework/ai/bedrock/titan/BedrockTitanChatClient.java) implements the Spring-Ai `AiClient` and `AiStreamingClient` on top of the `TitanChatBedrockApi`.
+[BedrockTitanChatClient](./src/main/java/org/springframework/ai/bedrock/titan/BedrockTitanChatClient.java) implements the Spring-Ai `ChatClient` and `StreamingChatClient` on top of the `TitanChatBedrockApi`.

 You can use like this: